What is incentive compensation?

 Incentive compensation is an option for anyone who has a quota.
 That includes SDRs, account managers, account executives, some customer success roles, etc.

-For incentive compensation to work, candidates must fit two criteria:
+For an incentive compensation plan to work, candidates must fit two criteria:

 • They must be given a number to hit so it’s possible to gauge performance in a quantifiable, objective way.